chakreshsahu/EsriIndiaFutureMobility/README.md

 ## Features
-Features of the application are following
+Features of the application are as follows
 * Site Suitability Assessment
 * Locate and Route